Zoster (herpes zoster)

 - at any time after

 There is the potential for an increase in mild to moderate adverse events when more than one vaccine is given at the same time.
-Separation of Shingrix from other vaccines should be considered, particularly for vaccines for which co-administration data are currently limited — for example, adjuvanted influenza vaccine and COVID-19 vaccines.
+Vaccine safety surveillance data from Australia reports similar rates of adverse events following Shingrix when co-administered with other vaccines as compared to Shingrix administered alone.28

 Contraindications and precautions